FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 tremendous potential for any future development to highlight and re-establish

-the line of the wall and the location of the gate in the public realm.--- 17
+the line of the wall and the location of the gate in the public realm.
+---
+17

 NOTICES OF MOTION